faraz9901/TMS/README.md

 ### Database Setup (Example for MongoDB):
 1. Install MongoDB (if you haven't already).
 2. Start the MongoDB server.
-3. Create the database named `tms` (or whatever you configured in your backend `.env` file).
+3. Create the database named `tms`.
 You can use MongoDB Compass or the command line.
 You might not need to create collections manually if your backend uses an ORM/ODM like Mongoose, as it will often create them for you.

 ## Usage